This is a test version — we need your feedback to get it right! Write to admin@saveonsend.com

 6. Wise Platform

 In the financial services industry, monetizing internal platforms for competitors has gained popularity, following the success stories of Amazon AWS and BlackRock’s Aladdin.
 Numerous large players have introduced platform solutions in the cross-border money transfer sector.
 Wise has also expanded into bank partnerships, offering its cross-border money transfer solution to banks rather than maintaining its own.
 This initiative began as a small-scale experiment in 2016, initially partnering with two relatively insignificant banks (N26 and LHV), followed by another in 2017 (Starling).
-In 2018, TransferWise decided to elevate this channel to a central part of its strategy.
-A dedicated global partnership team with an API portal was launched.
-Also, that year, Wise lost Starling but signed Monzo.
+In 2018, TransferWise made this channel central to its strategy.
+It launched a dedicated global partnership team and an API portal.
+Also that year, Wise lost Starling but signed Monzo.

 In June 2018, TransferWise announced a significant partnership with a major bank, BPCE.
 However, there have been no indications that BPCE ever went live with the partnership.
 In 2019, TransferWise secured additional partnerships with smaller banks in the US and Australia.
 During its Missions Days event in June 2019, TransferWise’s CEO humorously mentioned the possibility of signing a partnership with HSBC, but clarified that it would probably take place in 2029.

 By 2023, Wise Platform had signed agreements with 70 partners who serve 10 million customers and businesses (N26 and Monzo had grown significantly since the initial signing).
-By 2025, Wise Platform had 90+ partners and was responsible for 5% of Wise’s overall cross-border volume.
+By 2025, Wise Platform had 90+ partners.
+Wise reported 4% for March 2025, 5% for September 2025, and 6% for June 2026.
+That is roughly a 1.5% annualized increase in share, while underlying Platform volume grew about 40%, with slight deceleration.

 Some partners even claim a 15% penetration rate by Wise’s platform.
 Wise expects the majority of its future volume to come through its API business.
 As of 2026, Wise Platform remains an overlay/embedded cross-border infrastructure layer, not a wholesale replacement for partners’ legacy rails.
 The strongest documented partners still disclose limited currencies, countries, product surfaces, customer segments, or “additional” funding/payment methods.